dgoulet-tor/arti/README.md

 I'm hoping that with time I can turn this code into a minimal Tor client, and then we'll see what the situation is, and whether we should keep on working on it.
-See the TODO file for other milestones that we're considering.

 There are absolutely no guarantees about stability.
 Future versions of Tor might break this; no users should expect source compatibility.